~ Visual artist, musician, writer and curator based in Seattle, Washington, USA ~

 I moved to Seattle in 2003 to attend the University of Washington, where I received an MFA with an emphasis in printmaking.
 Before Seattle, I lived in a town called Wichita Falls, Texas, and before that, I lived in rural Iowa.

 Growing up in the Midwest put me into contact with some exceedingly strange, fascinating strains of religious fundamentalism.
 (Once you have been forced to pray about football in public school, there are few things about America that come as much of a surprise!)

 That said, I was lucky.
-My parents were wonderful people, and although I would certainly categorize the fundamentalist leanings of the dominant culture in Texas as xenophobic, hostile, and bizarre, I wasn't abused by Christianity at home like so many of the other queer, arty kids I knew.
+Although I would certainly categorize the fundamentalist leanings of the dominant culture in Texas as xenophobic, hostile, and bizarre, I wasn't abused by Christianity at home like so many of the other queer, arty kids I knew.
 And so instead of fleeing from religion, I delved deeper, starting down a path of learning everything I could about the history of Christianity, the non-canonical writings of the so-called Gnostics, the ancient near-Eastern and European cults from which Christianity emerged, and finally, the broader human impulse to organize societies around the subjective experience of faith.

 In 2005, shortly after I received my MFA from the UW, I accepted a position as the Director of the Antique Print Department at Davidson Galleries, a job that essentially had me working as a professional art historian: researching, curating and appraising graphic works from the 15th to 20th centuries.

 That same year, my parents were killed in a car crash on December 23, right between my birthday and Christmas.